Employee Satisfaction Survey: A Brief Guide

 Employee engagement and employee satisfaction are almost always used interchangeably.
 Although the two terms are closely related there is a stark difference between them.

 Employee satisfaction is the state of employees being content and happy at work.
 It can be achieved when they are treated well by the organization aided by a great working environment.

 Employee engagement, on the other hand, promotes increased productivity and passion for the work.

-The purpose of satisfaction survey is to uncover and understand tangible and intangible factors that lead to high morale and increased happiness among employees.
+The purpose of satisfaction surveys is to understand the tangible and intangible factors that improve employee morale.

 Benefits of an Employee Satisfaction Survey:

-A company’s culture is said to be the sum of the behaviour of its people.
+A company’s culture is said to be the sum of the behavior of its people.
 Satisfaction surveys offer meaningful data that can help you in understanding the dynamics of the company culture.